Darko Vojvodić

-Darko Vojvodić (born 8 May 1970) is a Bosnian Serb professional football manager and former player who is the manager of First League of FBiH club Vis Simm-Bau.
+Darko Vojvodić (born 8 May 1970) is a Bosnian Serb professional football manager and former player who is the manager of First League of RS club Famos Vojkovići.

 Playing career

-Vojvodić played with Radnički Kragujevac in the 1995–96 Second League of FR Yugoslavia season.
+Vojvodić played with Radnički Kragujevac in the second half of the 1995–96 Second League of FR Yugoslavia season.
 Then he played with Sartid Smederevo in the 1998–99 First League of FR Yugoslavia season.

-In the season 1999–2000, Vojvodić was the topscorer of Sartid in the league with 9 goals.
+In the 1999–2000 season, Vojvodić was the topscorer of Sartid in the league with 9 goals.
 Next, he played with Montenegrin side Sutjeska Nikšić in the 2000–01 First League season, having scored 3 goals.

 In 2002, he returned to Bosnia and Herzegovina and played with Sloboda Tuzla, Čelik Zenica and Budućnost Banovići in the Bosnian Premier League.
 He retired in 2008 while playing for Sloboda.